nuribnuu/pokedex-app/README.md

 ### 🏠 Home Page

-- **Hero Section** with a search bar for Pokémon by name/ID
+- **Hero Section** with a search bar for Pokemon by name/ID
 - **Live search** in the header that filters results as you type
-- List of Pokémon with names, types, and images
+- List of Pokemon with names, types, and images

-### 📄 Pokémon Detail Page
+### 📄 Pokemon Detail Page

-- Show detailed information about a selected Pokémon, including:
+- Show detailed information about a selected Pokemon, including:
   - ID, Name, Description
   - Type(s)
   - Abilities